Do Go On - 448 - The Curse of the Lottery Winner

 Thank you, Josh.

-It's just that he puts out an audio clip each week of him
+It's just that he puts out an audio clip each week of him going,

-Beep-boop-boop.
-Yeah, well, we should start putting out the time He puts out an audio clip each week of him going,
+Yeah, well, we should start putting out the time code

-Yeah.
-Well, we should start putting out the time code, how long we, the files were that we gave him.
+how long we, the files were that we gave him.

 And if it's longer, then we'll know that he's edited shit in.

-Like how he sings the Friends theme song.
+Like how he sings the friends theme song.

 Have we done that publicly before?